-In preparing this document, the Trustee:

-- consulted with University College London (the "Employer") and will consult further prior to revising this document in future; and - has obtained and considered advice from the Scheme's Investment Consultant, Mercer Limited ("Mercer").
+In preparing this document, the Trustee consulted with University College London (the "Employer") and will consult further prior to revising this document in future.

 The Trustee's investment powers are set out within the Scheme's Trust Deed and Rules and relevant legislation.
 If necessary, the Trustee will take legal advice regarding the interpretation of these powers.
 It is noted that according to the law the Trustee has ultimate power and responsibility for the Scheme's investment arrangements.
 The Trustee does not expect to revise this Statement frequently because it covers broad principles, but it will be reviewed at least once every three years.